8bitbuddhist/markdown-novel-template/Readme.md

 The `notes` folder is for any content that you don't want to include in the final draft.
 Use this folder to store research, storyboards, images, etc.

-**Note:** You don’t need a Title Page or Table of Contents.
+**Note:** You don't need a Title Page or Table of Contents.
 These are automatically generated for you!

 ### Recommended file structure